sourcegraph/sourcegraph-public-snapshot/doc/dev/postgresql.md

 - Implementing complex application logic.

+Whatever you end up doing, ensure that the affected code paths are tested appropriately.
+For instance, if you created a trigger that populates a column, you should test that a record that is written can be read back with the affected column set to what you expect.

+A test like this ought to exercise your data access module, regardless of the design pattern you use to implement it (`Store`, `Repo`, `DAO`, `DB`, etc).
+If you refactor your code to move some functionality from the trigger to the application code, or vice-versa, your tests should not need to change.

+Here's an example of how you could [structure such tests](https://github.com/sourcegraph/sourcegraph/blob/da3743ece358fbe6709f07e95d5fd97bd554e047/cmd/repo-updater/repos/integration_test.go#L17).

-If you're uncertain about using triggers as part of your work, do some research before committing to a solution.
+If you're uncertain about using triggers as part of your work, do some research before committing to a solution and don't hesitate to discuss it with your peers.